What is Ivy Farm?

 What is cultivated meat?

 Cultivated meat is meat created from animal cells using biotechnology.
-It’s the real deal, just slaughter free.
+It’s the real deal, just better for people, the planet and animals.

 We like to think of our process as cultivation.
 Just as you’d take a cutting from a plant and nurture it in soil so it can grow, so we do a similar thing with animal cells.
-We take a small sample from a living animal, transport these cells to a nutrient-rich environment, and simply let them multiply.
+We take a small sample of animal cells, transport these cells to a nutrient-rich environment, and simply let them multiply.
 Until there are enough to make lean, delicious mince meat.

 Why do we need cultivated meat?